TrudAX/denistrunin-blog/src/posts/performance-projmanage/index.md

 ---
-title: "Organising Dynamics AX performance optimization project"
+title: "How to manage a Dynamics AX performance optimization project"
-date: "2020-09-27T22:12:03.284Z"
+date: "2020-09-30T22:12:03.284Z"
 tags: ["Performance"]
 path: "/performance-projmanage"
 featuredImage: "./logo.png"
-excerpt: "The blog post describes how to organize Dynamics AX performance optimization project, who should be involved, and how the process should be organized "
+excerpt: "The blog post describes how to organize a Dynamics AX performance optimization project, who should be involved, and how the process should be organized "
 ---

-Your Dynamics AX installation(AX2009/AX2012 or Dynamics 365 for Finance and Operations) is slow, users complaining about performance and it is not clear what to do to fix that.
+Your Dynamics AX system(AX2009/AX2012 or Dynamics 365 for Finance and Operations) is slow, the users are complaining about performance and it is not clear what to do to fix that.
 The solution is to start a performance optimization project.
-How to organize this project, who should be involved, and how the process should be organized is explained in this blog post.
+How to organize this project, who should be involved, and how the process should be managed is explained in this blog post.

-We recently finished a quite successful performance optimization project and I will use it as an example for this post.
-The similar approach described here was used on dozens different AX2009/AX2012 projects and I also also try to describe common mistakes to avoid.
+We recently finished quite a successful performance optimization project and I will use it as an example for this post.
+The similar approach described here was used on dozens different AX2009/AX2012 projects.
+I also describe common mistakes to avoid.

 ## Project overview

 The client was a big retail company running AX2009 for about 10 years with 80 users and 1TB database size.
-With the COVID situation they saw an increase in their sales and the performance of Dynamics AX, that was average before this, became critical.
+With the COVID-19 situation they saw an increase in their sales and the performance of Dynamics AX, that had been average before this, became critical.

-As a final result they saw a great improvements
+As a final result they saw great improvement of AX performance.

-System stability was greatly improved, some measurable results:
+System stability was greatly improved, here are some measurable results:

 ![PerfResults](PerfResults.png)

 In total we did 43 different performance tasks and the project length was 3 months.
 So these results were quite amazing.

-From my side as a technical consultant the project flow and organization was great and contained all typical interaction types that exist in similar projects.
-The project size due to system complexity was above average(for example Technical consultant time was 45 days, that is more than average).
+As an AX technical consultant I can say that the project flow and organization were great and contained all typical interaction types that exist in similar projects.
+The project size due to system complexity was above average(for example Technical consultant time was 45 days, that is more than usual).

 I want to describe the pieces of successful factors and common mistakes that I saw on other projects like this.

 ## Performance project team

 The main factor to success is the proper project team.
-The typical project team should have the following people:
+A typical project team should have the following people:

 - IT manager
 - Functional consultant